hossainlab/jhossain.me/content/publication/graduate-student-perception-of-antibiotic-resistance/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: "The main objective of this survey is to improve awareness and understanding of antimicrobial resistance through effective communication, education and training."
+summary: "To learn about current perceptions about antibiotic use and resistance so that an effective community engagement strategy could be devised.
+A preliminary study would show knowledge about a global issue among graduates."

-tags: ["antibiotics", "antimicrobial resistance", "knowledge of antibiotics"]
+tags: []
 categories: []
 featured: false